Beginners Guide on How to Bet on Horses – All Horse Racing Betting Types Explained

 The temptation for punters is that they can secure a price much larger than the eventual SP for their selection.
 The risk is that they could lose their stake without the horse even starting the race.
 There is the ever-present risk of injury or a simple change of plan by connections.

-In recent years, bookmakers have started offering a “non-runner – no bet” proviso for some of the top races.
+In recent years, the best horse racing betting sites have started offering a “non-runner – no bet” proviso for some of the top races.
 This can apply to races such as the Cheltenham Gold Cup and Champion Hurdle and are promoted on their websites.
 Ante-post markets are open on every event at the Cheltenham festival for 12 months of the year with the exception of the handicap races.
 In the vast majority of cases, ante-post bets are placed “all in, run or not”.

 Strategy for Ante-Post Betting